Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025São Paulo is the nearest hub for direct cloud access.
+Direct Cloud On-Ramps0 – as of September 2025São Paulo is the primary hub for direct cloud access.

-Power Cost$0.13/kWh – as of September 2025Competitive rates supported by a high renewable energy mix.
+Power Cost$0.13/kWh – as of September 2025Competitive pricing supported by a high renewable energy mix.

-Disaster RiskHigh (5.2/10) – as of September 2025Flood management and drought resilience are operational priorities.
+Disaster RiskHigh (5.2/10) – as of September 2025Flood management and drought resilience are core operational priorities.

 Sales Tax18% VAT – as of September 2025Combined rate including ICMS, PIS-COFINS, and ISS.